 Paini Customer Service

-Paini is not particularly fussy about minor issues of who gets warranty and parts support.
-If you own a Paini faucet, you will get help from customer service on the sensible basis that you would not be asking for help with a Paini faucet if you did not actually own one.
+The company is not particularly fussy about minor issues of who gets warranty and parts support.
+If you own a Paini faucet, you will get help from customer service on the sensible basis that you would not be asking for help with a Paini faucet if you did not actually own a Paini faucet.

-In our tests of customer service in 2021 and 2022, the company scored well.
+In our tests of customer service, the company scored well.
 Service representatives are intimately familiar with the details of Paini products and able to answer even the most arcane questions.
 Our (purely imaginary) installation problems were handled with dispatch.
-We scored it 4.5 out of 5.0 in our tests.
-Any score above 4.0 is acceptable, 4.5 and above is very good.

-The Better Business Bureau has also noted a drop-off in customer support.
-Formerly it graded Paini's product support A+ on a scale of A+ to F, its highest score representing an outstanding response to customer issues.
-At present its score is B- on the same scale, slightly above average.
+The Better Business Bureau agrees with our assessment, grading Paini's product support A+ on a scale of A+ to F, its highest score representing an outstanding response to customer issues.

 Testing & Certification